 Encryption has been around since the beginning of time, from the Assyrians protecting their trade secret of manufacturing pottery to Germans safeguarding military secrets with Enigma.
 Today, it’s under threat more than ever before.
-That's why some people are looking to quantum encryption to protect data in the future.
+That's why some people are looking to quantum cryptography to protect data in the future.

 Here’s how encryption works on “traditional” computers: Binary digits (0's and 1's) are systematically sent from one place to another, and then deciphered with a symmetric (private) or asymmetric (public) key.
 Symmetric key ciphers like Advanced Encryption Standard (AES) use the same key for encrypting a message or file, while asymmetric ciphers like RSA use two linked keys — private and public.
 The public key is shared, but the private key is kept secret to decrypt the information.